lenovo/powershell-redfish-lenovo/README.md

   `git clone https://github.com/lenovo/powershell-redfish-lenovo`
   A set of PowerShell examples is provided under the examples directory of this project.

-* In order for these scripts to be executed, the execution policy needs to be lowered from "restricted".
-For instance, set the policy to "remotesigned" by running the following:
+* In order for these scripts to be executed, the execution policy needs to be lowered from "Restricted".
+For instance, set the policy to "RemoteSigned" by running the following:
-  `Set-ExecutionPolicy remoteSigned`
+  `Set-ExecutionPolicy RemoteSigned`

 * Import example scripts individually as PowerShell modules, or auto-import all modules by enabling a profile